tgreiser/touchdesigner-ir8-comps/README.md

                   In a live system, this would be color mapped onto a Phong, which is then applied to you imported Geometry (model + UV).

+* SixAxisReflection - Black box component to render content with reflectional and rotational symmetry along 6 axes.
+Render the hexagon output from the component and then apply SixAxisReflection/material to your Geometry.

 * TOPtoDAT        - Stupid touch tricks.
 This is a nicely formatted DAT for pixel mapping content from a TOP.
                     Not high performance, intended to be used with LED screens maybe 64x64.